Napoli Tennis Cup

 Italy's Potito Starace finished runner-up in 2005, before collecting three straight singles titles from 2006 to 2008.

 Frenchman Richard Gasquet won the singles twice in 2003 and 2005.

 Eventual World No. 1 Juan Carlos Ferrero from Spain won in singles in 1999.

-The Napoli Tennis Cup (formerly the Tennis Napoli Cup and Capri Watch Cup) is a professional tennis tournament played on outdoor clay courts.
-It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
+The Guerri Napoli Tennis Cup (formerly the Tennis Napoli Cup and Capri Watch Cup) is a professional tennis tournament played on outdoor clay courts.
+It is currently part of the ATP Challenger Tour.
 It is held annually at the Tennis Club Napoli in Naples, Italy, since 1995.
 The event was given a single-year ATP 250 license in 2022 due to the cancellation of tournaments in China because of the ongoing COVID-19 pandemic.

 History

 The tournament is the modern iteration of one of the oldest tennis championships in Italy, the Campionato Partenopeo (Parthenopean Championship), which for men's singles was first contested in 1905.
 Over the years the men's tournament has been combined with other trophies, such as Coppa Gordon Bennet (1907–1910 and 1937), Coppa Reale (1912–1915), Coppa del Municipio di Napoli (1926–1938), Campionato dell’Europa Centrale (1937–1938), Coppa Città di Napoli (1953–1970), Coppa Carlo D'Avalos (1970).

 At the time of the amateur tennis the Naples tournament gained increasing importance over the years, becoming one of the pivotal events of the spring season of the courts of Europe and a decisive step in preparation for the Internationals of Italy and those of France.
 Following the affirmation of professionalism, the tournament lost its relevance and disappeared, rising from the mid-1990s and finding a place within the category of ATP Challenger.

 The women's tournament (singles and doubles), played simultaneously with the men's tournament until 1970, now no longer takes place.